Open Bible Data Home About News OET Key

 lest

-Lest here indicates that what follows in this verse is what would happen to people if they do not obey the commands in the previous verse.
+The word lest here indicates that what follows in this verse is what would happen to young men if they did not obey the commands given in the previous verse.
 Use a natural form in your language for connecting this statement to the previous one.
-Alternate translation: “If you do this, then”
+Alternate translation, beginning a new sentence: “If you fail to obey this, then”

 Note 2 topic: figures-of-speech / metaphor